What separates the people that see explosive growth with content marketing from everyone else?

 It’s not a giant list of content marketing tactics – Some online courses or in person training programs are a giant buffet.
 They list a bunch of tactics you could use for SEO, social media, content marketing, etc. and leave it up to you to pick and choose.
 Customers from Content is the opposite.
 In our view, you don’t need a training program to list out tactics — you have the entire internet for that.
 What created a step change for us was filtering the buffet table of options down to a content marketing system, so our marketing teams could do less scattered work, and focus their efforts on a process that reliably pulled in customers at a low cost of acquisition.
 And it was repeatable, so we could implement this for multiple clients and multiple companies.

-It doesn’t cover low level tactics – Many online courses are painfully low level: for example a social media strategy program that starts by teaching you how to setup a Facebook group or Instagram account.
-That’s for beginners.
+It doesn’t cover low level tactics – Many online courses are painfully low level: how to setup a blog, telling you you should blog regularly (really?
+I’d never have guessed…), teaching basic on page SEO like putting the keyword in your title, etc. That’s for beginners.
 Customers from Content is not for beginners.
-It’s for content marketers who know the basics (how to setup a blog, etc.) and want to be get great at building qualified traffic via high quality articles that in the end drive leads and sales.
+It’s for content marketers who know the basics (how to setup a blog, etc.) and want to be great at building qualified traffic via high quality articles that drive leads and sales.
 So we don’t waste your time with tech implementation.
 We don’t talk about WordPress setup, we don’t talk setting up SEO plugins, we don’t talk about blog post formatting, we don’t talk about technical setup of communities on different platforms.
 You know this, or can read it in a thousand places for free.
 That information is also not evergreen.
-We could cover setting up a Facebook group, but what if another platform is more popular in 3 years (e.g. Slack groups)?
+We could cover setting up a Facebook group, but what if another platform is more popular in 3 years?

 Instead, we cover strategy and systems.